 The gateway to Samoa, Upolu is home to the international airport, the capital city, Apia, and the bulk of the country’s population.

-Its coast is surrounded by white sand beaches and blue lagoons.
-One of Samoa’s most pristine beaches, Lalomanu Beach on the southeastern tip of Upolu with its translucent lagoon, is a protected marine reserve, teeming with a magnitude of tropical fish species and marine life.
+Upolu’s coast is surrounded by white sand beaches and blue lagoons.
+One of Samoa’s most pristine beaches, Lalomanu Beach on the southeastern tip of the island with its translucent lagoon, is a protected marine reserve, teeming with a magnitude of tropical fish species and marine life.

 Just a little further north, head off to Namua Island and swim with the endangered green turtle in its natural ocean environment.
-South of Lalomanu there’s, even more, fauna to explore, including the seabird nesting grounds on Nuutele Island.
-From behind the hospital at Lalomanu you can take a short guided walk to an extinct volcanic crater—which happens to be home to a whole army off flying foxes.
+South of Lalomanu there’s even more fauna to explore, including the seabird nesting grounds on Nuutele Island.
+From behind the hospital at Lalomanu you can take a short guided walk to an extinct volcanic crater, which happens to be home to a whole army of flying foxes.

 Upolu’s interior exudes a very special and mystic charm.
 There are numerous tracks that lead deep through lush rainforests to a number or rivers and dramatically beautiful waterfalls.

 O Le Pupu-Pui National Park contains Samoa’s highest mountain, Mt.
-Fito at 1100 meters as well as Togitogiga Falls and some good hiking trails.
-Papapapai-Tai Falls, with a 100-meter drop, makes these very spectacular falls.
-The Papase’ea Sliding Rocks are just six kilometers southwest of Apia.
-A soft vegetation under the water makes it possible to easily slide down the falls into the natural pool below.
+Fito at 1100 metres as well as Togitogiga Falls and some good hiking trails.
+Papapapai-Tai Falls, with a 100 metre drop makes these very spectacular falls.
+The Papase’ea Sliding Rocks are just six kilometres southwest of Apia.
+Soft vegetation under the water makes it possible to easily slide down the falls into the natural pool below.
 The idyllic To Sua Ocean Trench attracts those keen to enjoy a surreal swim in a giant swimming hole.

 Samoa’s capital, Apia is home to 38,000 inhabitants.
-Situated on a natural harbor, just 40 kilometers from Faleolo International Airport, Apia is the perfect place to acclimatize to island life, pick up some souvenirs, and immerse yourself in the cultural heritage and proud history of Samoa.
+Situated on a natural harbour, just 40 kilometres from Faleolo International Airport, Apia is the perfect place to acclimatise to island life, pick up some souvenirs, and immerse yourself in the cultural heritage and proud history of Samoa.

-The colorful Maketi Fou (food market) on Apia’s Fugalei Street, is a good place to stock up on fresh fruit like pawpaws or a bunch of sweet little ladyfinger bananas.
-About a 10-minute walk from the food market is the f lea market, the perfect souvenir hunt where you’ll f and everything from clubs and kava bowls to lava lavas (the Samoan sarong), baskets, jewelry and authentic Samoan music.
+The colourful Maketi Fou (food market) on Apia’s Fugalei Street, is a good place to stock up on fresh fruit like pawpaws or a bunch of sweet little ladyfinger bananas.
+About a 10-minute walk from the food market is the flea market, the perfect souvenir haunt where you’ll find everything from clubs and kava bowls to lava lavas (the Samoan sarong), baskets, jewellery and authentic Samoan music.

-Visitors can also visit his grave located at the top of Mt Vaea, along with a trail named by the locals as “The Road of the Loving Heart”.
+Visitors can also visit his grave located at the top of Mt.
+Vaea, along a trail named by the locals as “The Road of the Loving Heart”.

-In addition to hotels in Apia, there are some good resorts, guest houses, and falls on the island.
+In addition to hotels in Apia there are some good resorts, guest houses and fales on the island.